Legendrian torus knots in lens spaces: Introduction

+A \emph{Legendrian knot} in a contact $3$-manifold is a knot which is everywhere tangent to the contact planes.
+Legendrian knots are natural objects in contact $3$-manifolds and they are used to distinguish contact structures \cite{Kanda1}, to detect topological properties of knots \cite{R} and to detect overtwistedness of contact structures \cite{EH2}.

+There has been some recent progress in the classification of Legendrian knots in the standard tight contact structure on $S^3$ after the classification of Legendrian unknots made by Eliashberg and Fraser \cite{EFr} and the classification of Legendrian torus knots and the figure eight knot made by Etnyre and Honda \cite{EH}.
+Legendrian knots in a cabled knot type in $S^3$ are studied in \cite{EH3} and complete classification is given in \cite{T}.
+Recently, Legendrian twists knots are classified in \cite{ENV}.
+Legendrian knots in $3$--manifolds other than the $3$--sphere $S^3$ are also studied.
+For example, in \cite{Pao}, Legendrian linear curves in the $3$--torus $T^3$ are classified and in \cite{EB, GO}, Legendrian rational unknots in lens spaces are classified.

+In this note, we employ the classification scheme of Etnyre and Honda in \cite{EH} to Legendrian knots that are rationally null-homologous.
+We focus on Legendrian torus knots in lens spaces.
+For relatively prime integers $a$, $b$, an oriented simple closed curve that wraps $a$ times in the meridional direction and $b$ times in the longitudinal direction on the Heegaard torus is called an \emph{$(a, b)$--torus knot} in the lens space.
+We call $(a, b)$--torus knots with $a, b> 0$ \emph{positive} torus knots.
+In Section $2$, we study the topological properties of all torus knots in lens spaces.
+We find a constraint on when a torus knot is null-homologous.
+We compute the group of a torus knot which is defined as the fundamental group of its complement.
+By studying the diffeotopy group of lens spaces, we completely classify all torus knots up to isotopy.
+Lastly, we construct a rational Seifert surface for a torus knot and we calculate its Euler characteristic.

+In section $3$, we give a review of the basic concepts in convex surface theory and we fix the notation.
+In Section $4$, by using convex surface theory tools, we study Legendrian representatives of positive torus knots in the universally tight contact structures on the lens spaces.
+We define the rational Legendrian knot invariants, \cite{F, BG, EB, GO}.
+We compute the rational Thurston-Bennequin invariants and the rational rotation numbers of oriented positive Legendrian torus knots by using the rational Seifert surface we constructed for torus knots.
+By following the strategy outlined in \cite{EH}, we first classify oriented positive Legendrian torus knots with maximal rational Thurston-Bennequin invariant.
+Then, we show that all oriented positive Legendrian torus knots with non-maximal rational Thurston-Bennequin invariant destabilize.
+We prove:

-\begin{theorem} Legendrian torus knots in universally tight contact structures on a Lens space $L(p, q)$ are determined up to contactomorphism by their knot type, rational Thurston-Bennequin invariant and rational rotation number. \end{theorem}
+\begin{theoremC} Two oriented positive Legendrian torus knots in a universally tight contact structure on a lens space are uniquely realized up to contactomorphism if and only if their oriented knot types, rational Thurston-Bennequin invariants and rational rotation numbers agree. \end{theoremC}

-In last section, we list several remarks and questions related to Legendrian knots in Lens spaces.
-We conclude: \begin{theorem} Transverse torus knots in universally tight contact structures on Lens spaces are determined up to contactomorphism by their knot type and rational self-linking number. \end{theorem}